christophwaibel/GH_Solar_V2/README.md

 - [ ] multi-threading hourly
 - [ ] Input points and normals, instead of analysis surface mesh... more control on where to place sensor points
 - [ ] precise calculation of equinox & solstice dates (SunVector.cs, int [] GetEquinoxSolstice(...))
+- [ ] replace rhino libraries for geometry operations with open source libraries (https://doc.cgal.org/ ?). solar.dll should have no rhino dependency. ghsolar.gha should be the rhino wrapper

 Bugs: